 Buprenorphine plays a major role in the battle against OUD.
 It attaches itself to the same spots of the brain as the opioids.
 However, it does not provide the same high.
 This significantly reduces cravings as well as withdrawal symptoms without making way for additional drug abuse or dangerous euphoria.

 Naloxone adds an additional layer of safety by getting into action if an individual attempts to misuse Suboxone, mainly through injecting it.
-This particular substance rapidly reverses the signs of overdose, i.e., overdosing on suboxone treatment is not possible.
+This particular substance rapidly reverses the signs of overdose, i.e., overdosing on suboxone treatment at a suboxone clinic is not possible.
 This makes it way less likely for individuals to run after the dangerous highs which are associated with stronger opioids such as methadone, heroin, etc.

 The Advantages of Suboxone in Opioid Replacement Theory